Lenape High School: Extracurricular activities

 Lenape High School has participated at the Princeton Model Congress, a four-day conference with over 50 schools from around the country.
 The team placed first at Princeton Model Congress four of the past six years.
 They brought home the James Madison Award in the most recent 2006 Princeton Model Congress.

 Lenape is known for its academic / scientific clubs; Math Team, Science League, and Knowledge Bowl.
 Science League competes in the New Jersey Science League.
 Last year the Earth Science team brought home a plaque for ninth place in the state.
 The Science League also competes in the Merck State Science Day.
-Knowledge Bowl consists of two "A" teams composed of Juniors and Seniors, and one "B" team of the two other classes.
+Knowledge Bowl consists of two "A" teams comprised of Juniors and Seniors, and one "B" team of the two other classes.
 The team competes in the Gateway Toyota tournament at Monsignor Donovan High School, NORJAC, which is at Leonia High School, the Burlington County Academic Tournament, which is usually held at Cherokee High School, as well as the Allentown tournament, held in Allentown, New Jersey.
 Last year, the B team brought home second place and the Gateway Toyota, second at the BCAT, and first at the Allentown Tournament.
 In November 2010, Lenape placed first in the Gateway Toyota Academic Tournament.
 Later, that December, Lenape placed third in the NORJAC tournament.

 The STORM Robotics Team is a collection of FIRST teams.
 FIRST Robotics Competition Team 2729, FIRST Tech Challenge Team 4390, and FIRST Tech Challenge Team 7433 are open for anyone to join from Lenape High School or its sister school Cherokee High School.
 Founded in the 2009 season, the team has made it to the FIRST Championship three times (2008-2009, 2012-2013, 2017–2018) and received the Highest Rookie Seed award in the 2008-2009 season.
 At the Washington DC Competition STORM received the Rookie AllStar award.
 In 2011 the FRC team won the "AutoDesk Excellence in 3D Animation" award' at the New Jersey Regional Competition.
 In 2013 the FRC team won the "Engineer Excellence Award" at that years Hatboro competition, the "District's Chairman Award" at the Lenape competition, along with being the winners for the district at the Lenape competition, and the Mid-Atlantic Robotics Region Champion, finally rounding out the year as the 15th seed in the FIRST Championship's Galileo Division.
 In 2018 the team won the "Engineering Inspiration Award" at the Westtown competition, as well as the runner up equivalent at the Mid-Atlantic District Championship.
 The team rounded out the year as the 20th seed in the FIRST Championship's Daly Division, as well as the Gracious Professionalism award in that same division.

 In addition the school allows any club to be created as long as the student with the idea finds an interest and a teacher to supervise.